tgasla/gvirtus-kai/docs/k3s-cheatsheet.md

 - For `<K3S_SERVER_IP_ADDR>`, use the same IP address passed to the `--tls-san` flag.
 - If you didn't use `--https-listen-port`, the default API port is `6443`.

-### If You Want to Interact with the Cluster from an Agent Node
+### If You Want to Interact with the Cluster from an Agent Node (Not required, but can be helpful)

 1. Copy the `~/.kube/config` file from the server to the agent.
 2. Edit the `server:` field (under `clusters -> cluster`) to point to the server's IP or DNS name instead of `127.0.0.1`.